Church of Humanity (comics)

 The Church of Humanity is a fictional organization appearing in American comic books published by Marvel Comics.
 It is an anti-mutant, Christian-based religious sect.
 The group was created by Joe Casey and first appeared in Uncanny X-Men (2001).
 Uncanny X-Men writer Chuck Austen featured the group in a controversial storyline in which they brainwashed Nightcrawler in a plot to overthrow the Catholic Church.

 Fictional history

 The Church of Humanity preaches that man is created in God's image, but mutants are not.
 They are a radical offshoot of the Friends of Humanity anti-mutant group, but with a religious discourse, similar to the Purifiers, the followers of Reverend William Stryker.
 The Church of Humanity is similar to real-life white supremacist religious groups such as the Christian Identity movement.

 The Church of Humanity crucify several mutants on the lawn of the X-Mansion, including Skin, Magma, and Jubilee.
 Archangel heals Magma and Jubilee using his blood, but Skin does not survive.
 The X-Men investigate and locate the headquarters of the Church of Humanity.

+The Church of Humanity operates as a highly organized, heavily armed religious sect that views mutants as an affront to God's creation.
+Operating from a massive, high-tech cathedral in Montana, the group was led by a mysterious figure known as the Supreme Pontiff.
+Unlike political hate groups like Graydon Creed's Friends of Humanity, the Church utilizes religious fundamentalism to justify its acts of terror.

+In a controversial narrative, the Church attempted to orchestrate the collapse of the Catholic Church.
+They brainwashed Nightcrawler into believing he was being ordained as a priest, planning to elevate him to the Papacy.
+The Church then intended to use image-inducers to fake a rapture, exposure of Nightcrawler's demonic appearance, and mass suicides, thereby destroying the faith of billions.
+The plot was ultimately foiled by the X-Men.